 "Should you really be talking to them while you're with me?"
-He teased.

 "Guess not," she muttered, still feeling air-deprived.

 "No strings attached," he assured her with a sly smile.

-"To hell you say," she put a hand to her head, massaging her temple.
+"To hell you say."
+She put a hand to her head, massaging her temple.
 "Quick.
 Take me to Kniltholder's.
-I think my blood sugar's dropping,"
+I think my blood sugar's dropping."

-"You're just in awe of my generosity,"
+"You're just in awe of my generosity."

-"Whatever you say, Satan,"
+"Whatever you say, Satan."

 Unlike the employees at the store, the waiters and the hostess treated her like she was a goddess.
 She knew it was just because she was with Draco Malfoy, but she didn't care.
 It made her feel radiant.
-She dipped her fork into her rice stuff that Draco had ordered for her (in Italian) and took a bite.
+When the first course came, she ate every bite of the crisp, cold arugula salad, but by the fourth course, she had caught the rhythm of the meal, tasting and savoring but not finishing so that she could have room for more.
 So this was how the rich and famous and beautiful ate.

-"No. You're willing to give me a month because you want me,"
+"No. You're willing to give me a month because you want me."

-"So, I get a month.
+"So I get a month.
 Does your family get to know?"

 "Do we treat it like a normal relationship?"

-"As normal as possible,"
+"As normal as possible."

 "That means we should have sex tonight," he said with a cool grin.
 She laughed.

-"Nice try, Lucifer,"
+"Nice try, Lucifer."

-"Had to give it a shot,"
+"Had to give it a shot."

 They looked at each other, and he lifted the fork from her fingers, setting it on the table.
-"Let's shake on it, Miss Weasley,"
+"Let's shake on it, Miss Weasley."